 Mindset Force Management LLC

-This advanced instructor course provides greater detail on technical, medical, legal, and training issues of conducted electrical weapons.
-This course is the result of over 10 years of research on CEWs and over twenty years of law enforcement use of force training experience.
+This advanced instructor course provides technical, medical, legal, and training risk management of conducted electrical weapons not provided by any manufacturers' instructor courses.
+This course is the result of over 15 years of research on CEWs and over twenty years of law enforcement use of force training experience.
 Training considerations specific to Conducted Electrical Weapons (CEW) and their liability are provided.
-Detailed Circuit Court of Appeals cases are reviewed well beyond the manufacturer's curriculum as well as medical research, and selected cases of misuse and abuse of CEWs.
+Detailed Circuit Court of Appeals cases are reviewed well beyond the manufacturer's curriculum as well as medical research, and selected cases of misuse and abuse of CEWs highlight current risks.
 Training research that affects the instruction of CEWs and policy/training risk management are covered.

-Have you upgraded to the TASER X26P or X2 models?
+Have you upgraded to the TASER X26P, X2 or TASER 7 models?
 There is a difference in the pain and incapacitation ratings compared to the TASER X26.
-Weapon retention, weapons confusion, curriculum design and in-service training are part of the course.
-This instructor course is based on one of the most comprehensive CEW programs in the country.
+Weapon retention, weapons confusion, curriculum design and in-service training are part of this course.

 Exposure training is not included in this course.
 It is recommended that attendees have completed voluntary exposure training to improve comprehension of information provided in this course.
 This course is detailed and technical and requires a strong knowledge of CEWs and the reasonable use of force.
-Manufacturer's instructor or master instructor certification is a prerequisite.
+Manufacturer's instructor or master instructor certification are recommended.

 Use of Force: Knowledge, Skills, Decision Making, and Evaluation (Instructor) - 2 day